 d) the Union's initiative concerning IMPACT and FIRST;

-e) that BDT Programme 2 in the Hyderabad Action Plan was adopted with the understanding of the delegations to WTDC-10 that BDT does not draft laws,
+e) that BDT Programme 2 in the Dubai Action Plan was adopted with the understanding of the delegations to WTDC-14 that BDT does not draft laws,

 bearing in mind

-the work of the ITU established by Resolutions 50 and 52 (Rev. Johannesburg, 2008) and 58 (Johannesburg, 2008); Resolutions 45 (Rev. Hyderabad, 2010) and 69 (Hyderabad, 2010); BDT Programme 2 in the Hyderabad Action Plan; the relevant ITU-T Questions on technical aspects regarding the security of information and communication networks; and ITU-D Question 22-1/1,
+the work of ITU established by Resolutions 50 and 52 (Rev. Dubai, 2012) and 58 (Rev. Dubai, 2012); Resolutions 45 (Rev. Dubai, 2014) and 69 (Rev. Dubai, 2014); the BDT Programme on Cybersecurity in the Dubai Action Plan; the relevant ITU-T Questions on technical aspects regarding the security of information and communication networks; and ITU-D Question 22-1/1,

 resolves